-does not knowingly sell or share the personal information of known minors under 16 years of age and has no actual knowledge of such sale or sharing occurring.
+Freixenet Mionetto USA does not knowingly sell or share the personal information of known minors under 16 years of age and has no actual knowledge of such sale or sharing occurring.

 Consumers have the right to opt out of the sale and sharing of personal information.
 To exercise this right, please follow following the instructions on our Do Not Sell or Share My Personal Information.